LETTER FROM THE CEO

 - Inspiring people to take action to change the world.

-By taking good care of the money vouchsafed to us, we can ensure that as much of it as possible goes toward these missions—toward fulfilling our shared vision of a world in which all people have the chance to live a healthy and productive life.
+By taking good care of the money given to us, we can ensure that as much of it as possible goes toward these missions, and ultimately toward fulfilling our shared vision of a world in which everyone has the chance to lead a healthy, productive life.

-It is an honor to do this work, and to join forces in this cause with outstanding partners across the United States and worldwide.
+It is an honor to join forces in this cause with our outstanding partners across the United States and around the world.
 To all of you, I extend my deepest thanks.

 Sue Desmond-Hellmann, MD, MPH